 T1112 Modify Registry

-Access to specific areas of the Registry depends on account permissions, some requiring administrator-level access.
-The built-in Windows command-line utility Reg may be used for local or remote Registry modification.
-1 Other tools may also be used, such as a remote access tool, which may contain functionality to interact with the Registry through the Windows API.
+Access to specific areas of the Registry depends on account permissions, with some keys requiring administrator-level access.
+The built-in Windows command-line utility Reg may be used for local or remote Registry modification.5 Other tools, such as remote access tools, may also contain functionality to interact with the Registry through the Windows API.

 Procedure Examples